An Ocean of Opportunity

 Equally impressive, said Allison, is the fact that the MPA process includes stakeholders from all backgrounds and interests.
 “It’s the people on the ground, doing the actual work, who are making policy.”

 In the City of Laguna Beach, which attracts 5 million visitors each year, Allison stressed the importance of balancing both short- and long-term socioeconomic impacts of the MPAs.
 Cities, she said, should not see the MLPA as another state-mandated budget burden, but instead should enlist support from local groups and use existing code enforcement mechanisms to help monitor MPA goals.
 “This is a unique experience,” she observed.
-“We have the opportunity to set a model
+“We have the opportunity to set a model for California.”

 Many people see that model extending much farther than the Pacific coast, according to Allison.
 “The whole world is watching to see what California does,” she said.